Nixtla/popol-vuh/Hiring/Openings/GrowthPerson.md

 ## Key Responsibilities
 - Steer our sales funnels, champion lead generation, and catalyze customer conversion to heighten our market presence.
-- Command our social media strategies, content curation, and community engagement to build a loyal follower base that leads to conversions.
-- Craft compelling blog posts, produce educational explainer videos, and develop impactful marketing collateral.
-- Embrace the role of a ghostwriter, adept at translating conversations with founders into engaging social media narratives.
 - Lead customer discovery and leverage user research to propel product enhancements and user satisfaction.
 - Collaborate in designing and executing a Go-To-Market (GTM) machine that efficiently generates leads, nurtures prospects, and converts them into loyal customers.
+- Drive the growth of Nixtla's social media and web platform.
+- Lead the growth of the `TimeGPT` product.

 ## What We Look For
 - Demonstrable expertise in sales and marketing, with a proven track record of closing deals and driving growth.